 Configure the IIB Agent

-The document guides you on how to integrate Appdynamics IIB Agent on Linux and AIX.
+The page guides you on how to integrate Appdynamics IIB Agent on Linux and AIX.
 The installation steps for IIB agent for IIB v9 and v10 are the same for Linux and AIX.
-The installation steps for IIB ACE 11 are provided in a separate tab.
+The installation steps for IIB, ACE 11, and ACE 12 are provided in a separate tab.

 ACE is currently supported on Linux and AIX v7.2.

 Specify the settings for the agent-controller communication.
 In the